dourouc05/QtDocTools/README.md

   it parses the prototypes to generate the corresponding DocBook tags and separate the return type from the function name and from its arguments.

-The first two steps are performed within the main Python script `main_script/qt5.py`.
+The first two steps are performed within the main Python script `main_script/qt5.py`, which also automates all the other steps.
 The QDoc automation is also available as a stand-alone script in `import/from_qdoc/qdoc2html`.
 The HMLT5-to-XML transformation is also available as a stand-alone script in `import/from_qdoc/html2xml`.
 The XSL transformations is performed